Key takeaways:

 The work breakdown structure for this project is also more complex.
 So, I’ve broken it up into phases (marked in the top row), and it’s color-coded.

-In my experience, color-coding is one of the easiest ways to keep a complex Gantt chart user-friendly.
+In my experience, color coding is one of the easiest ways to keep a complex Gantt chart user-friendly.
 In this example, I’ve assigned colors to the horizontal bars for different subteams (writers, designers, and marketers) and differentiated the overarching objectives (“Design eBook” and “Produce ad,” in strong colors) from the subtasks.
 You could also color-code your taskbars according to a project’s phase, its status, or whether it’s on schedule or at risk.

 But as much as these templates can act as a starting point, I’m sharing them with some caveats.

-4 reasons to be wary of free Gantt chart templates
+4 drawbacks of free Gantt chart templates

 To make sure you get the best possible Gantt chart for your team, let’s look at the pitfalls you need to be aware of if you use Google Sheets, an Excel Gantt chart template, or an online Gantt chart tool.